 In the United States, there are about 30 million people who wear contact lenses.
 Of these millions, roughly two-thirds of the population are women.
-Through glasses have been a beloved tool for improving eyesight, the invention of contact lenses have made vision easier and less of a hassle.
-Glasses in some cases can be a useful accessory to tie together an outfit or add a pop of color to your ensemble, however they are often distracting and require a lot of maintenance.
+Though glasses have been a beloved tool for improving eyesight, the invention of contact lenses have made vision easier and less of a hassle.
+Glasses in some cases can be a useful accessory to tie together an outfit or add a pop of color to your ensemble, however, they are often distracting and require a lot of maintenance.

 Glasses, especially big glasses, often shrink your face and create blind spots in your vision.
 Not to mention, glasses can be irritating when trying to be active or mobile in any way.
 For example, if you are an athlete or like to play sports, it is often not a good idea to wear your glasses.
 That’s primarily because glasses are prone to breaking and are expensive to replace.
 Since playing blind is not an option, luckily contact lenses are perfect for an active lifestyle.

 Contacts are easily insertable, portable, and practically invisible.
 Contact lenses are compatible with your glasses prescription and are never at risk of smudging.
 Most of the inconvenience of glasses is having to constantly clean off the lenses.
 Make-up, dirt, and your skin’s natural oils build up, causing smudges in the corners of your lenses.
 This can be distracting and gives off the feeling of poor eyesight.
 With contact lenses, you never have to worry about smudging or your vision fogging up in cold or hot temperatures.
 All you have to do is insert them once in the morning and take them out at night.

 Though there are a lot of positive aspects associated with contact lenses, if you do not care for them correctly, there could be consequences.
 These are some good, bad, and ugly habits associated with contact lenses.

 Visit Your Local Eye Doctor